 The natural variation in the response of A. thaliana to two levels of Zn deficiency was examined, with a focus on physiological and molecular traits.
-Analysis of genetic variation indicated that: (1) accessions vary for the minimum Zn requirement for growth; (2) tolerance to Zn deficiency seems to be related to an increased expression of genes encoding Zn transmembrane transporter proteins (ZIP4 and IRT3); (3) Zn deficiency results in changes in the plant ionome which can be used as biomarker to predict the plant's physiological condition.
+Analysis of genetic variation indicated that: (i) accessions vary for the minimum Zn requirement for growth; (ii) tolerance to Zn deficiency seems to be related to an increased expression of genes encoding Zn transmembrane transporter proteins (ZIP4 and IRT3); and (iii) Zn deficiency results in changes in the plant ionome which can be used as a biomarker to predict the plant's physiological condition.